-The ISL1209 device is a low power Real Time Clock with Security and Event function timing and crystal compensation, clock/calendar, power fail indicator, periodic or polled alarm, intelligent battery backup switching, and battery-backed user SRAM.
+The ISL1219 device is a low power Real Time Clock with Security and Event function, Time Stamp in both normal and battery modes, timing and crystal compensation, clock/calendar, power fail indicator, periodic or polled alarm, intelligent battery backup switching, and battery-backed user SRAM.

 The Event Detection function can be used for tamper detection, security or other chassis or generic system monitoring.
-Upon a valid event detection, the ISL1209 sets the Event Detection bit (EVT bit) in the status register and, can optionally: 1) Issue an Event Output signal (EVDET pin), 2) At the time the event occurred, stop the RTC registers from advancing.
-The event monitor can function in both main VDD and battery back up modes.
+Upon a valid event detection, the ISL1219 sets the Event Detection bit (EVT bit) in the status register, stores time stamp information on board memory, and, can optionally: 1) Issue an Event Output signal (EVDET pin), 2) At the time the event occurred, stop the RTC registers from advancing.
+The event monitor and time stamp functions in both main $V{\mbox{\scriptsize DD}}$ and battery back up modes.
 The event monitor can also be configured for various input detection rates to optimize power consumption for the application.
 In addition, the Event Monitor pin (EVIN) has a selectable glitch filter to avoid switch de-bouncing.